chef/effortless/components/effortless-chef-io/effortless-config.md

    ```
    > Note: This will spin up a CentOS 7 VM locally and run your cookbook using the latest Chef Client.
 If you get errors in the Chef run you may need to supply attributes to your policyfile or make modifications so that your cookbook can run using the latest Chef Client
 1. When you are ready destroy the VM by running `kitchen destroy`
-1. You can now upload your habitat pkg to builder by running the following
+1. You can now upload your policyfile pkg to builder by running the following
    ```
    source results/lastbuild.env
    hab pkg upload results/$pkg_artifact